Lorne Thyssen Research Fund for Ancient World Topics

 - Workshops, conferences, and colloquia organized by Fellows or Students of the College and held at Wolfson (up to £2000 for projects involving more than one member of college, but at least one Fellow; for all other projects, up to£1200).

-- Participation in national as well as international conferences, workshops or colloquia, with a paper, poster or other activity (up to £1000 for Fellows, up to £400 for Students).
+- Participation in national as well as international conferences, workshops, colloquia, or academic exchanges, with a paper, poster or other activity (up to £1000 for Fellows, up to £400 for Students).

 - Field work (up to £1200).